flipifucan/BootCampSecurity/WEEK11/SubmissionFile.md

   Answer:

     Circuit-Level Gateways = As another simplistic firewall type that is meant to quickly and easily approve or deny traffic without consuming significant computing resources, circuit-level gateways work by verifying the transmission control protocol (TCP) handshake.
-This TCP handshake check is designed to make sure that the session the packet is from is legitimate.While extremely resource-efficient, these firewalls do not check the packet itself.
+    This TCP handshake check is designed to make sure that the session the packet is from is legitimate.
+    While extremely resource-efficient,
+    these firewalls do not check the packet itself.
     So, if a packet held malware, but had the right TCP handshake, it would pass right through.
     This is why circuit-level gateways are not enough to protect your business by themselves.

 2. Which type of firewall considers the connection as a whole?
 Meaning, instead of looking at only individual packets, these firewalls look at whole streams of packets at one time.

   Answer:

     Stateless firewalls are designed to protect networks based on static information such as source and destination.
     Whereas stateful firewalls filter packets based on the full context of a given network connection, stateless firewalls filter packets based on the individual packets themselves

 3. Which type of firewall intercepts all traffic prior to being forwarded to its final destination.
 In a sense, these firewalls act on behalf of the recipient by ensuring the traffic is safe prior to forwarding it?

   Answer:

     A Proxy Server responds to input packets and blocks other packets.
     A Proxy Server can be dedicated on a hardware device or as software.
 A Proxy Server acts as an entry point from one network to another on behalf of the user.
     This allows for the entry of an internal system from the external network more difficult.
     Proxy Server Firewalls can mask the IP address and limit the different traffic types.
     They are protocol-aware which provides security analysis

 4. Which type of firewall examines data within a packet as it progresses through a network interface by examining source and destination IP address, port number, and packet type- all without opening the packet to inspect its contents?

   Answer:

+    Packet filtering firewall.
-    packet filtering firewall.
-While a packet filtering firewall only examines an individual packet out of context, a stateful firewall is able to watch the traffic over a given connection, generally defined by the source and destination IP addresses, the ports being used, and the already existing network traffic`
+    While a packet filtering firewall only examines an individual packet out of context, a stateful firewall is able to watch the traffic over a given connection, generally defined by the source and destination IP addresses, the ports being used,
+    and the already existing network traffic

 5. Which type of firewall filters based solely on source and destination MAC address?

   Answer:

-    `The MAC layer firewall, or what's known as the media access control layer firewall, operates within one of two sublayers within the second layer of the OSI model (the data link layer). ...
+    `The MAC layer firewall, or what's known as the media access control layer firewall, operates within one of two sublayers within the second layer of the OSI model (the data link layer).
     This allows the firewall to determine whether to block or allow the packets to access the network.